 Swab results (e.g. from surgical site/MRSA status/previous operations)

 Tip: Work from the head downwards to help remember these!
-Also don’t forget the TREND in drain or catheter output.
+Also, don’t forget the TREND in the drain or catheter output.

 X = Xray, imaging and special tests